Satisfactory Academic Progress (SAP) Policy for Financial Aid

 - What measures the student is taking to ensure his/hers academic success in the future, such as a reduction in enrollment, utilizing tutoring, etc. Be specific.

 - Attach supporting documentation to substantiate his/hers reason(s) for the appeal which corresponds to the periods of poor performance (i.e. medical documentation, death certificates, obituaries, doctor’s notes etc.).
 SAP Statements without corroborating documentation will be considered incomplete and be denied for the semester.

-- An updated degree plan signed by both student and Academic Advisor must be included.
+- An updated degree plan for graduate students OR an academic plan signed by both student and Academic Advisor for undergraduate students must be included.

 - Provide a print out of the completion of the Exit Counseling Session from www.studentloans.gov.

-The Appeal Form can be obtained at the Office of Scholarships and Financial Aid or online at: http://www.tamusa.eduwww.tamusa.edu/financialaid/financialaidforms.html.
+The Appeal Form can be obtained at the Office of Student Financial Aid & Scholarships or online at: https://www.tamusa.edu/financialaid/important-forms-and-resources.html.
 (Disclaimer: The Appeal Form will not be available to students after the submission deadline for each semester.)

 Failure to provide the required documentation will result in the denial of the student’s appeal.
 All information will become a part of the student’s confidential financial aid record and cannot be returned.
 The student will receive notification from the Financial Aid Office within two to four weeks regarding the status of the appeal.
 Appeals submitted after the first day of class each semester may require additional time for review and a response.